aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Sets the type of PhotometricInterpretation to apply only when saving pages to the `Tiff` format.

+**Remarks**

 Has effect only when saving to TIFF.
 The default value is -1, represent no PhotometricInterpretation is applied.

 **Parameters:**
 | Parameter | Type | Description |